JetBrains/amper/docs/Documentation.md

 Sources and resources can't be shared by several Modules.

-The DSL supports Kotlin Multiplatform as a core concept, and offers a special syntax to deal with multi-platform configuration: there is a dedicated **@platform-qualifier** used to mark platform-specific code, dependencies, settings etc. You'll see it in the examples below.
+Amper supports Kotlin Multiplatform as a core concept, and offers a special syntax to deal with multi-platform configuration: there is a dedicated **@platform-qualifier** used to mark platform-specific code, dependencies, settings etc. You'll see it in the examples below.

 ## Project layout